 An underwater submarine ride is one of the best kid-friendly Kailua Kona things to do.
 Check out the latest prices and more details.

 Your kids will be thrilled by watching schools of fish swim by and real underwater diving experience.

 Get your discount Atlantis Submarine tickets here

 6. Visit a Seahorse Farm

-One of the most mind-blowing things to do near Kona is to visit a Seahorse farm.
-Yes, your eyes are not playing tricks with you, we did say seahorse farm.
+One of the most mind-blowing things to do near Kona is to visit the Big Island Seahorse Farm.

 You have the Ocean Rider Seahorse Farm in Kona that will leave you awestruck with their tour of the facilities they have dedicated to raising and nurturing seahorses.

-The following are the three best beaches of the Big Island and for a good reason.
-You will find uniquely colored black, white, and green sand beaches here, which are intensely intriguing, to say the least.
+The following are the best beaches of the Big Island.
+You will find uniquely colored black, white, and green sand beaches here, which are quite intriguing, to say the least.

 These are the beaches in Hawaii, which have black sand made from tiny fragments of lava.

-Contrary to the white and green sand, much of the black sand creates instantaneously.
+Contrary to the white and green sand, much of the black sand was created instantaneously.
 This process takes place when the hot lave enters the water and immediately cools down and solidifies.
-It almost immediately then shatters into large amounts of black sand.
+It almost immediately shatters into large amounts of black sand.